How to Get Into Washington University in St. Louis (WashU): Admissions Data and Strategies

 - International: 6%

-The breakdown by gender of the overall undergraduate student body notably favors women:
+The breakdown by gender of the Class of 2025 notably favors women:

-The number of current undergraduates enrolled in each school during the 2020-21 school year are:
+The number of current freshmen in each school during the 2021-22 school year was as follows:

-Washington University in St. Louis’ yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 42% for the Class of 2024.
-For comparison, many other top private universities have superior yield rates such as Northwestern (56%), Duke (55%), and Georgetown University (49%).
+Washington University in St. Louis’ yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 45% for the Class of 2025.
+For comparison, other top private universities have the following yield rates: Northwestern (60%), Duke (61%), and Georgetown University (44%).

 How WashU Rates Applicants

-There are 12 factors that WashU ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, class rank standardized test scores (test-optional for Class of 2021 only), the essays, recommendations, extracurricular activities, talent/ability, and character/personal characteristics, volunteer work, paid work, and demonstrated interest.
+There are 8 factors that WashU ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, class rank standardized test scores (even being test-optional), the essays, recommendations, talent/ability, and character/personal characteristics.

 In the words of the admissions office: “Washington University is looking for students with a high school diploma or equivalent who took a challenging college-preparatory curriculum in high school complemented by extracurricular activities, community service, and work experience.
 Your senior-year transcript should show that you continue to take demanding courses.
 Most applicants take advantage of honors, advanced placement, and International Baccalaureate courses, if offered by their high schools.”